A Detailed Guide to the Cologne Christmas Market [2023]

 All over the city, you can find drink stands where you can buy gluhwein (hot, mulled wine), non-alcoholic hot cider, or hot chocolate.
 When you buy your drink, you also pay a small deposit for the cup it is served in.
 In Cologne, the deposit was usually 3 euro.

 Cologne had some of the best mugs of any of the cities we visited.
 Each market had their own, unique mug that coordinated with the theme of the market.
 And within that theme there were a lot of variations.
-For example, in the Angel Market the mugs had angels on them, but there were five or six different types of mugs with angels doing different things on them.
-It was awesome!

 We collected mugs from all over Europe and brought them home with us (pro tip: when packing, stick each mug in a sock, and then place all the mugs in a carry-on duffel bag, padded with clothes).